AdobeDocs/campaign-standard.pt-BR/help/channels/using/getting-started-with-transactional-msg.md

 <!--Guidelines to implement transactional messaging capabilities in your website are detailed in [this section](../../api/using/managing-transactional-messages.md).-->

-Antes de começar com mensagens transacionais, leia as [práticas recomendadas e limitações](../../channels/using/transactional-messaging-limitations.md) correspondentes.
+Antes de começar com mensagens transacionais, leia as [práticas recomendadas e limitações](../../channels/using/transactional-messaging-limitations.md).

 ## Princípio operacional das mensagens transacionais {#transactional-messaging-operating-principle}